aedart/athenaeum/docs/archive/next/etags/evaluator/README.md

   * The request is aborted by throwing an appropriate `HttpException`, via an [`Actions` component](./actions.md).
   * The [resource](./resource-context.md) changed and returned.

-All preconditions are evaluated in accordance with [RFC9110's order of precedence](https://httpwg.org/specs/rfc9110.html#precedence).
+All preconditions are evaluated in accordance with [RFC 9110's order of precedence](https://httpwg.org/specs/rfc9110.html#precedence).
 See [supported preconditions](./preconditions.md#supported-preconditions) for additional information.

 ## How to Evaluate